 One thing I don't like about the Arena is that all the concession stands are on the lower level.
 If you're upstairs, in the 200 sections, you'll have to go downstairs to get something to eat.
 And, unlike at baseball games, there's no roaming vendors.

 Team History Displays.
 When the team was founded, attempts were made to buy the rights to the name of the great franchise of the North American Soccer League, the New York Cosmos, but they failed.
 So, in honor of the New York Metropolitan Area, the team was named the New York/New Jersey MetroStars.
+And, as I said, in 2006, Austrian soft drink maker Red Bull bought the team, and changed the name, which remains unpopular.

 Stuff.
 The Bullshop can be accessed from the West Stand during the game, and the outside after the game and on non-game days.
 Various Red Bull-related items can be purchased there.